 To provide challenging and relevant projects throughout the programme, we cooperate with leading IT companies and organisations that help formulate course projects.
 Many courses are based on project work, where our industrial partners provide us with genuine and relevant projects.

 The programme leads to a Master of Social Science (120 credits) with Human-Computer Interaction as the main field of study.
-After one year of study it may also be possible to obtain a Master of Social Science (60 credits).

 A significant part of the knowledge will be acquired through practical (individual and group) work.
 Practical fieldwork with authentic tasks is used to complement the lectures and seminars.